top of page

 Artist's Statement

-Her Aqua Nebulae series are not cold, computer-digitalised creations, but hands-on creative conjuring that plays with perceptions and the parameters of reality.
+Lyndsay's art is not cold, computer-digitalised creations, but hands-on creative conjuring that plays with perceptions and the parameters of reality.

 bottom of page